-- Table C.1 for the NEDS Core File (record = ED event) - Table C.2 for the NEDS Supplemental ED File (record = ED event that did not result in direct inpatient admission to the same hospital) - Table C.3 for the NEDS Supplemental Inpatient File (record = ED event that resulted in a direct inpatient admission to the same hospital) - Table C.4 for the Hospital Weights File (record = hospital).
+- Table C.1 for the NEDS Core File (record = ED visit) - Table C.2 for the NEDS Supplemental ED Files (record = ED visit that did not result in an inpatient admission to the same hospital) - Table C.3 for the NEDS Supplemental Inpatient Files (record = ED visit that resulted in an inpatient admission to the same hospital) - Table C.4 for the Hospital Weights File (record = hospital-owned ED).

 Not all data elements in the NEDS are uniformly coded or available across all States.
 The tables in Appendix C provide summary documentation for the data.
-Please refer to the NEDS documentation on the HCUP-US Web site (https://www.hcup-us.ahrq.gov/db/nation/neds/nedsdde.jsp) for comprehensive information about the data elements.
+Please refer to the NEDS documentation on the HCUP-US Web site (www.hcup-us.ahrq.gov/db/nation/neds/nedsdde.jsp) for comprehensive information about the data elements.